LeShib/LeShib/README.md

 <p>Hello, welcome to my github!
 I'm Nikko and I'm a junior developer at BeCode.
-My goal is to become a Full Stack Developer developer (back end preferred).</p>
+My goal is to become a Full Stack Developer (back end preferred).</p>

 <h3 align="center">A passionate backend developer from Belgium</h3>